Dashue/dashue.github.io/Snow/_drafts/configurationsection-a-testable-and-dependable-configuration-solution.md

 I wanted to share a way of handling application configuration that I haven¨t ecountered anyone else using.
 It leverages [ConfigurationSection](http://msdn.microsoft.com/en-us/library/system.configuration.configurationsection(v=vs.110).aspx) and gives you the possiblility to test drive your settings.

 ## The basic scenario
-Given an App.Config file with the following contents. (<u>Make sure you align the type property to your solution</u>)
+Given an App.Config file with the following contents. (**Make sure you align the type property to your solution**)

 	<configuration>
 		<configSections>